oxxydev/xPermsMgr/README.md

 xPermsMgr
 =========

 xPermsMgr is a custom permissions plugin for PocketMine.

-(Actually, it still has lots of bugs to fix xD)
+Please do NOT redistribute this plugin, or copy its source code withour our permission.
+(TEAM XTi)

 Current Features
 ================